mas-bandwidth/gafferongames/content/post/snapshot_compression.md

 ## Optimizing Linear Velocity

 What should we optimize next?
 It's a tie between linear velocity and position.
 Both are 96 bits.
-In my experience position is the harder quantity to compress so let's start with linear velocity.
+In my experience position is the harder quantity to compress so let's start here.

 To compress linear velocity we need to bound its x,y,z components in some range so we don't need to send full float values.
 I found that a maximum speed of 32 meters per-second is a nice power of two and doesn't negatively affect the player experience in the cube simulation.
 Since we're really only using the linear velocity as a _hint_ to improve interpolation between position sample points we can be pretty rough with compression.
 32 distinct values per-meter per-second provides acceptable precision.